cetz-package/cetz/src/matrix.typ

 // The value of vec_4 defaults to w (1).
 //
 // The resulting vector is of dimension 3
+/// Multiplies a $4 \times 4$ matrix with a vector of size 3 or 4.
+The resulting is three dimensional
+/// - mat (matrix): The matrix to multiply
+/// - vec (vector): The vector to multiply
+/// - w (float): The default value for the fourth element of the vector if it is three dimensional.
+/// -> vector
 #let mul4x4-vec3(mat, vec, w: 1) = {
   assert(vec.len() <= 4)
   let out = (0, 0, 0)